-The after-sales & registrations of a house after completion at the notary consist of: registration at the Land Registry & Cadastre, payment taxes and the transferring of the service contracts.
+The after-sales & registrations of a house after completion at the notary consist of registration at the Land Registry & Cadastre, paying taxes and the transferring of the service contracts.
 These works are done by the lawyer.
 However, in case of a purchase with a Spanish mortgage the bank takes care of the tax payment and registrations.

 It often takes at least 3 months until the final balance meeting with the lawyer can be planned.
 At this moment the client receives all official documentation, bills/invoices and the final balance of the project.